cybercom-finland/hacking-great-3/t3-communist-ai/index.md

 and this causes noise in the output, because the output neurons haven't seen such internal representations in training and their respective output is pretty much undefined.
 So, for not completely trained models the generated output is colored noise that has some amplitude envelope structure.

+After about 2 weeks of training on an i5-4690 CPU @ 3.50GHz with 24 GB of memory (Note that the model is too large for any consumer grade GPU system) we got something like this: [generated.wav](https://cybercom-finland.github.io/hacking-great-3/t3-communist-ai/samples/generated.wav).
+Possibly before the event the quality is a bit better, but not much.

 ### Training